-But there is more to see in Augsburg: founded in the year 15 B.C. by the roman emperor Augustus, the city became a “medieval metropolis” due to its ideal location at the crossing of the most important continental merchandise routes.
+But there is more to see in Augsburg: founded in the year 15 B.C. by the Roman Emperor Augustus, the city became a “medieval metropolis” due to its ideal location at the crossing of the most important continental merchandise routes.
 The families of the “Fugger” and the “Welser” elevated Augsburg to one of Europe’s most important commercial towns.
-Augsburg’s Town Hall is the most important Renaissance structure north of the alps, together with the Perlach Tower it is the town’s landmark.
-Visit the “Fuggerei“, also known as “The Town within a Town”, founded in 1516 by Jakob Fugger, it was the first settlement for hardworking but impoverished catholic citizens.
+Augsburg’s Town Hall is the most important Renaissance structure north of the Alps, together with the Perlach Tower it is the town’s landmark.
+Visit the “Fuggerei“, also known as “The Town within a Town”, founded in 1516 by Jakob Fugger, it was the first settlement for hardworking but impoverished Catholic citizens.
 The city’s Cathedral has records reaching back to the year 823 AD, the oldest section probably being the crypt beneath the west choir.
-Here one can marvel at Romanesque and gothic frescoes and four panel paintings by Holbein the Elder.
-There are only very few German cities which combine bygone prosperity and contemporary life the way Augsburg does.
+Here one can marvel at Romanesque and Gothic frescoes and four-panel paintings by Holbein the Elder.
+There are very few German cities which combine bygone prosperity and contemporary life the way Augsburg does.

 Day 8 Day trip to Munich